Nonparametric estimation of a factorizable density using diffusion models: Introduction

-Statistical theories for diffusion models have been studied in several recent articles. \citet{oko2023diffusion} proved that the implicit density estimator from the diffusion model is minimax optimal within the nonparametric smooth density estimation framework, using total variation and Wasserstein distances as evaluation metrics.
+Before concluding the introduction, it is worthwhile to review recent advances in the statistical theory of diffusion models. \citet{oko2023diffusion} proved that the implicit density estimator from the diffusion model is minimax optimal within the nonparametric smooth density estimation framework, using total variation and Wasserstein distances as evaluation metrics.
 Subsequently, \citet{zhang2024minimax} and \citet{wibisono2024} relaxed certain technical assumptions in \citet{oko2023diffusion}.
 Although these papers introduced several interesting mathematical techniques for handling diffusion models, they did not address the issue of the curse of dimensionality.
 To tackle this issue, \citet{tang2024adaptivity} demonstrated that the estimator from the diffusion model is minimax optimal with respect to the Wasserstein metric under the smooth manifold assumption.
 Under a similar regime, \citet{azangulov2024convergence} established tighter upper bounds for the convergence rate in terms of the ambient dimension $D$.
 While the manifold structure is an interesting low-dimensional structure, an optimal estimator adaptive to this structure can also be constructed using methods other than diffusion models \citep{tang2023minimax, stephanovitch2024wasserstein}.
+Diffusion models have also been analyzed under other low-dimensional structures beyond manifolds \citep{chen2023score, wang2024diffusion, yakovlev2025generalization}.
+Although minimax optimality is not guaranteed in these settings, they commonly assume that $P_{0}$ is singular with respect to the $D$-dimensional Lebesgue measure, with additional structural constraints.